Spas Sexual Abuse

-If you have been the victim of unwanted sexual advances in a massage parlor or spa, contact an experienced sexual abuse attorney to learn about your rights and the path to recovery.
+If you were the victim of unwanted sexual advances in a massage parlor or spa, contact a sexual abuse attorney to learn about your rights and begin the path to recovery.

 Instances of sexual misconduct complaints in massage parlors and spas have increased in recent years and reflect these overarching statistics related to sexual abuse and rape:

 Claims of sexual assault in spas happen throughout the country and are not isolated to just one or two franchise locations.
-Investigators have found instances from New York to central Alabama, from central Alabama to San Francisco, and from California to Atlanta and the surrounding Atlanta area.
-The franchise network allows for companies to effectively expand; however, the nature of the franchise arrangement allows franchisees to get away with failing to implement appropriate policies for the safety of others.
+Investigators have found instances in New York, Central Alabama, San Francisco, Atlanta and the surrounding area, and other regions.
+The franchise network allows for companies to effectively expand; however, the nature of the arrangement allows franchisees to get away with lackadaisical safety protocols and subpar policies for preventing sexual abuse.

 Recent Cases of Sexual Abuse in Spas

-In recent years, investigative news report that major companies have many sexual assault and sexual harassment allegations against their employees.
-Some examples include:
+In recent years, investigative news reports have highlighted the fact that many large, well-known companies often have many sexual assault and harassment allegations against them and their employees.
+Examples include:

 Dozens of women who are victims of abuse have come forward against massage businesses, prompting sexual misconduct lawsuits.
-If you are a victim of sexual assault while receiving a massage, it is crucial that you report the assault to local law enforcement to start your claim.
-You may be able to file claims or state board complaints against the perpetrator and the institution.
+If you’re a victim of sexual assault happening at a massage parlor or spa, it’s crucial you report the assault to local law enforcement.
+You may be able to file claims or state board complaints against the perpetrator and the institution itself.

-Even though it may be hard and there may be difficult questions, it is essential to report the sexual abuse right away.
-If you have experienced inappropriate conduct by a massage therapist, you should:
+Even though it may be challenging and you may have to undergo difficult or embarrassing questioning, it’s essential to report the sexual abuse right away.
+If you’ve experienced inappropriate conduct by a massage therapist, you should:

 Who can I hold liable for the sexual assault?

-There are multiple parties that a survivor of sexual abuse at a spa can hold potentially liable.
+There are multiple parties that a victim of sexual abuse at a spa can hold potentially liable.
 Some of these parties include:

-- Owner and operator of the massage parlor or spa – Businesses and owners are responsible for ensuring that their clients are safely interacting with their employees.
+Businesses and owners are responsible for ensuring that their employees are safely interacting with their clients.
 Owners and operators of these businesses can be held civilly liable for failing to take preventative measures to protect their clients from sexual abuse.
-Victims can demonstrate that the owner and operator failed to adequately implement screening, instructing, and other processes while hiring and training therapists and the franchises’ employees.
+Victims can demonstrate that the owner and operator failed to adequately implement screening, guidelines, and other processes while hiring and training therapists and employees.

-- Franchise – For large spa chains, the leading franchise can also be held civilly liable for damages resulting from their negligence.
-Massage Envy, for example, has been held liable for concealing complaints of sexual abuse in their spas from law enforcement, licensing boards, and the public.
+For large spa chains, the leading franchise can also be held civilly liable for damages resulting from their negligence.
+Massage Envy, for example, has faced liability for concealing complaints of sexual abuse in their spas from law enforcement, licensing boards, and the public.

 Most national companies are required to have policies in place to ensure that employees respect client boundaries.
 These policies often include background checks on potential employees, closely monitoring and adequately training employees on proper behavior, and reporting and investigating any claims of misconduct.

-If you have experienced sexual abuse at a massage parlor or spa, you may be able to file civil claims and criminal charges against the perpetrator.
+If you’ve experienced sexual abuse at a massage parlor or spa, you may be able to file criminal charges or a civil lawsuit against the perpetrator.
 In most cases, you can bring criminal charges against the individual who assaulted you, but you may also be able to bring civil claims against the establishment where the perpetrator worked.

 Criminal vs. Civil Claims